PROFESSIONAL PROGRAM Admission REQUIREMENTS

 program completion of undergraduate degree and teacher certification

 Satisfactory performance on all aspects of the undergraduate program, including the expected performance on all Gate assessments, are requirements for completion of any teacher education program at Southern.
-As required by the Connecticut State Department of Education, all candidates must pass the content-specific examination, Praxis II (or ACTFL if receiving certification in foreign language) in order to be certified.
+In order to be recommended for certification by the Connecticut State Department of Education students must pass the appropriate tests (identified above).